banatiarpit97/react-slider/README.md

 # Description
-This is a react component of slider or carousel.
+An image slider component for React.

 ## Features
-The following featires can enables or disabled by passing the appropriate props to the slider component
+The following features can be enabled or disabled by passing the appropriate props to the slider component

     imagesNumber: Number of images to show in slider